 A non-required resource book BEHIND THE BALLOT BOX is available as an e-Book through the library.
 All five books will also be on reserve in the science library.

 The course Moodle site lists the required readings and assignments, including links to post responses to some of the readings.

 Attendance: You are to be in class and to be there on time.
 Cooperative learning is more effective and more fun than struggling through material on your own.
 Active participation in class discussions is an important component of Math 150, ideally a fun and engaging aspect of the course where you get to voice your opinions and ideas.
 If you do miss a class session, it is your responsibility to obtain the material that you missed and to get your assignments handed in to me.

 Questions: If you have a question during class, please raise your hand and ask it right away.
 Chances are that other students are wondering the same thing.
 If a question arises later, feel free to visit my office or email me about your question or any topic that arises you'd like to discuss in person (bringing it up during the next class session can be great, too, but don't put it off too long or you might forget what you wanted to say!).

-Grading: Your course grade will be based on in-class participation, including working problems at the board, leading assigned class discussions, and contributing news items (25% total), assignments throughout the semester, such as mathematical exercises, short writing assignments, and posting responses to readings (25%), two exams (30%), and a final paper and presentation (20%).
+Grading: Your course grade will be based on in-class participation (such as working problems at the board, actively participating in discussions, and contributing news items; 25%), assignments throughout the semester, such as mathematical exercises, short writing assignments, and posting responses to readings (25%), two exams (30%), and a final paper and presentation (20%).
 Late assignments will be docked 10% for each day they are late, unless you contact me and obtain an extension (in case of illness, family emergency, etc).
 I am willing to be flexible with deadlines if you have been regularly communicating with me about any issues that are causing delays with your work.